i) Viewer Trust

 Please refer to and follow the Secret Filming Guidelines.
 In outline the following procedure must be followed:

-- Before any secret filming is undertaken, the commissioning editor must request permission in writing from the Head of News and Current Affairs, any such request having been seen and approved by the programme lawyer.
+- Before filming – Before any secret filming is undertaken, the commissioning editor must request permission in writing from the Head of News and Current Affairs, any such request having been seen and approved by the programme lawyer.
 A pro forma for this written request is appended to the Secret Filming Guidelines.
-Advice from the Controller of Legal and Compliance or their alternate should also be sought before submission where appropriate on high risk undercover investigations.
+Advice from the Controller of Legal and Compliance or her designate should also be sought before submission where appropriate on high risk undercover investigations.

-- Later, if the secret filming has been 'successful' and it is to be included in the broadcast programme, the commissioning editor must again request written permission in writing from the Head of News and Current Affairs before it can be broadcast - once again, acting on the advice of the programme lawyer and the Controller of Legal and Compliance or their alternate.
+- Before broadcast – Later, if the secret filming has been 'successful' and it is to be included in the broadcast programme, the commissioning editor must again request written permission in writing from the Head of News and Current Affairs before it can be broadcast - once again, acting on the advice of the programme lawyer and the Controller of Legal and Compliance or her designate.
 A pro forma for this written request is appended to the Secret Filming Guidelines

-Note: all written requests to secretly film and stage one and stage two approvals must be copied to the programme lawyer, the relevant editorial head and the Controller of Legal and Compliance, who reviews all requests and keeps a central record.
+Note: all written requests to secretly film and Stage I and Stage II approvals must be copied to the programme lawyer, the relevant editorial head and the Controller of Legal and Compliance, who reviews all requests and keeps a central record.

 In addition to this guidance, commissioning editors and programme-makers must read and follow the Secret Filming Guidelines, which commissioning editors should also send to programme-makers contemplating undertaking any secret filming.